scriptrdotio/eurotech_simpleapp/documentation/installing_the_application.md

 ## Configure the application

+There are two options to configure your application:
+1- Option 1: use the config and installer scripts
+2- Option 2: configure your account manually

+## Option 1 - use the config and installer scripts

+Open the /installer/config file:

+- Modify the "subdomain" variable and set its value to a unique name (this step is optional, a subdomain name will be generated for you if you skipt it)
+- Set the value of the "deviceId" variable to the identifier of one of your devices, as used in the Everyware Cloud platform
+- Set the value of the "endpointConfig.userame" to your username on the Everyware cloud platform
+- Set the value of the "endpointConfig.password" to your password on the Everyware cloud platform

+Open and run the /intaller/install script and check the console for any message.

+## Option 2 - configure your account manually

 ### Create a sub-domain for your scriptr account

 From your [scriptr workspace](https://www.scriptr.io/workspace), click on your username then select **Account**